angular/dgeni-packages/README.md

 `animations`, `constructor`, `class`, `classdesc`, `global`, `namespace`, `method`, `type` and `kind`.

-### Services
+### Services (Tag Transformations)

-This package provides a number of tagTransform services that are used in tag Definitions to transform the value of the tag from the string in the comment to something more meaningful in the doc.
+This package provides a number of **Transform** services that are used in **Tag Definitions** to transform the value of the tag from the string in the tag description to something more meaningful in the doc.

 * `extractNameTransform` - extract a name from a tag
 * `extractTypeTransform` - extract a type from a tag